-Upon arrival at a club meeting you're split between making sure members are properly prepared for the speaking role they've chosen or that they have an evaluator to review their role as a meeting functionary (for CL credit) and greeting guests and asking if they would like to participate in Table Topics.
-We encourage guests to participate but they're not required to do so.
+Upon arrival at a club meeting you're split between making sure members are properly prepared for the speaking role they've chosen, and greeting guests and asking if they would like to participate in Table Topics.
+We encourage guests to participate, but they're not required to do so.
 Guest involvement should be properly limited to Table Topics; don't ask them to serve as a functionary.
 Provide the Table Topicsmaster with the names of the guests who are willing to participate.

-During the meeting you want to take care of the project completion records as we already covered, publicly recognize any member who has achieved an award and answer questions regarding the education program, contests and mentoring, as these are your areas of responsibility.
+During the meeting you want to publicly recognize any member who has achieved an award and answer questions regarding the education program, contests and mentoring, as these are your areas of responsibility.
 If the president is absent, you're the leader of the meeting in his place.